shorebirdtech/docs/docs/teams.md

 # Teams

 Shorebird Teams tier and higher allows adding an unlimited number of collaborators to an app.
-Shorebire free "Hobby" users can upgrade to the Teams tier to add collaborators via a link in the [Shorebird console](https://console.shorebird.dev).
+Shorebird free "Hobby" users can upgrade to the Teams tier to add collaborators via a link in the [Shorebird console](https://console.shorebird.dev).